-If the subid ends with an asterisk, such as "Formatted", then UnForm will not overwrite duplicate sub ID values.
+If the subid ends with an asterisk, such as "Formatted\", then UnForm will not overwrite duplicate sub ID values.
 Instead, a 5-digit sequence will be added to ensure up to 99,999 versions of a document can be added.

-If the keywords value begins with ";", the is replaced with auto-derived keywords based on content, so you can have both auto and custom keywords using this structure.
+If the keywords value begins with "\;", the \ is replaced with auto-derived keywords based on content, so you can have both auto and custom keywords using this structure.
+The keywords parameter can also be the word "all", or a number, indicating the maximum number of keywords to calculate (-1 means the same as 'all', and 0 means no keywords should be calculated).